Clinical Chemistry and Toxicology

 Inhibitors may be present in the original specimen, such as blood or tissue, but may also be added as a result of the sample-processing and DNA-extraction techniques used.
 Excess salts, including KCl and NaCl, ionic detergents, ethanol, isopropanol, and phenol can contribute various inhibitory mechanisms and reduce PCR efficiency.

 This test does not differentiate between HCV-1a and HCV-1b.
+Therefore, these subtypes will be reported as "1a or 1b."

 Does a recent viral load need to be submitted for sequencing assays?